matrynczak/qa-interview-exercise/README.md

 ##### Instructions:

+  1. Please switch to the branch `new_version`

-  Please go to the file
+  2. Please go to the file

             cypress/e2e/specs/interview-exercise.cy.js